sseefried/sseefried-blog/src/drafts/proving-a-more-general-theorem-is-often-easier.md

 ## Introducing `+1-mod-n` and `-1-mod-n`

-I thought I'd play around with a very simple permutation that, in the forward direction, evaluates to the successor of its input modulo `n`.
+To start I thought I'd play around with a very simple permutation that, in the forward direction, evaluates to the successor of its input modulo `n`.

 ``` {htmlDir="2022-02-24-permutations" module="Permutations" delimeters="plus-one-mod-n"}
 ```